| Short Abstracts

 mathematical tools are wavelet theory, Fourier analysis, and frame potential

+energy analysis.
 The first case constructs simple, smooth dyadic

 wavelet frames for Euclidean space from ONE wavelet.
 A surprising